Do Go On - 319 - Vincent Gigante, The Oddfather

 He only whispered when talking about business,

-so that it was hard for anyone wearing a wire to record what he was saying.
+said it was hard for anyone wearing a wire to record what he was saying.

 Right.

-He also avoided the phone because it was probably tapped,
+He also avoided the phone because it was probably tapped

-and never let his house be unoccupied for fear of the FBI planting bugging equipment.
+and never let his house be unoccupied for fear of the FBI

 So he always had a family member at home.